ArchStrike/ArchStrike/README.md

 **Q1: What's the difference between ArchStrike and other security-based repositories?**

 A: We try and follow the Arch Linux standards when making our packages, so they can install or remove easily without affecting an existing Arch Linux installation.
-Bascially, you can use the repository as an extension to your already existing Arch Linux repositories.
+Basically, you can use the repository as an extension to your already existing Arch Linux repositories.

 **Q2: Where can I download an ISO/OVA file?**